-Experienced and committed is the best way to described members of this team in what is a complex and sensitive area of law.
+Experienced and committed is the best way to describe members of this team in what is a complex and sensitive area of law.

 There is a natural overlap between the work of this team and that of other practice teams at Doughty Street.
 Examples are the Community Care and Health, Public Law and Criminal Teams, amongst others.
 This enables members to provide specialist representation in a wider context where mental health and capacity issues arise, for example, crime, prisoners, inquests, housing, community care, immigration, professional and clinical negligence, disability discrimination, children with special educational needs, cases involving institutional abuse and homicide inquiries.

-Members of the team are happy to discuss and plan any specific training requirements for organizations or groups.
+Members of the team are happy to discuss and plan any specific training requirements for organisations or groups.

 Following a revised EU directive on website cookies, each company based, or doing business, in the EU is required to notify users about the cookies used on their website.